 Also, no matter what the underlying cause of edema, any swollen area of the body should be protected from pressure, injury and extreme temperatures.
 The skin over swollen legs becomes more fragile over time.
 Cuts, scrapes and burns take much longer to heal and are more prone to infection when skin has edema underneath.

 Prevention of edema means preventing the cause.
 Smoking is the No. 1 cause of chronic lung disease.
 Congestive heart failure most often is due to coronary artery disease and high blood pressure.
 To avoid leg swelling on long trips or due to long hours at a desk job, stand up and walk around often; ideally you should get up once per hour.
 If not possible, then exercise your feet and lower legs while sitting.
 This will help the veins move blood back toward the heart.

-or vomit, your body will adapt to being constantly dehydrated by learning to retain more fluid than usual.
+When you repeatedly take laxatives, diuretics or vomit, your body will adapt to being constantly dehydrated by learning to retain more fluid than usual.
 When you stop these behaviors and start to take a normal diet, your body may continue to retain fluids until it learns that adequate fluid will be available, then it will release the extra fluid.
-People who abuse laxatives or vomit regularly are at the greatest risk for alternating between dehydration and edema
+People who abuse laxatives or vomit regularly are at the greatest risk for alternating between dehydration and edema.

-or swelling of only one limb.
+Call your doctor immediately if you have pain, redness or heat in the swollen area, an open sore, shortness of breath or swelling of only one limb.
 If the swelling has never happened before and it persists for more than a couple days, call your doctor's office for advice.